 Nature laughs through beautiful and colourful flowers.
 Flowers express deep emotions and also work as stress-busters.
 Apart from that, they are the most popular gifts which are given on any occasion and to anyone.
 Flowering plants can be broadly classified into two categories – endemic and exotic.
-Endemic are the ones which can be grown only in a certain type of geographical condition.
-While exotic are the unique ones which are native to certain land but when introduced to a foreign ecosystem, they adapt and flourish.
+Endemic are the ones that can be grown only in a certain type of geographical condition.
+While exotic are the unique ones that are native to certain land but when introduced to a foreign ecosystem, they adapt and flourish.
 For their adaptability, these exotic flowers are much in demand and are used profusely in event decorations and fancy flower arrangements.

-Birds of Paradise:
+Birds of Paradise

-Lily of the valley:
+Lily of The Valley

 Calatheas are known to be the most beautiful ones in the Marantaceae family and they come in various shapes.
 This flower symbolizes a new beginning or a new start in life.
-Thus, it is given to those people who have just shifted to a new home or settled in a new city.

 Used in a variety of cosmetics and flower arrangements, Orchids carry a royal vibe.
 Orchids are available in red, pink, purple, blue, white, yellow, and green colours.
 From medicine to perfumes to foods – orchids are extensively used.

 Heliconias are pinkish-red on the lower half and red on the upper half.
 The petals may vary from red to orange or yellow.